2. Pontius Pilate (continued)

 Equestrian of the Golden Spear

 The Knights of the Golden Spear was an equestrian order of Roman nobility.
 The order was next in importance to the Senate.
 Emperor Augustus (63 BC-14) reformed the order, after which it supplied occupants for many administrative posts.
-The name Pilate (Pilatus) may derive from pilum, Latin for spear.
+The name Pilate (Pilatus) may be derived from pilum, Latin for spear.

 Previous page Annotations chapter 2